crossfichain/native-staking-contracts/README.md

 ### Core Contracts

 - **NativeStakingManager**: Central router for all staking operations, handling both native XFI and wrapped XFI (WXFI)
-- **NativeStaking**: Implements the APR staking model with direct validator delegation
+- **APRStaking**: Implements the APR staking model with direct validator delegation
 - **NativeStakingVault**: Implements the APY staking model following the ERC-4626 standard

 ### Periphery Contracts

-- **CrossFiOracle**: Provides price data and validator information from the Cosmos chain
+- **UnifiedOracle**: Provides price data and validator information from the Cosmos chain
 - **WXFI**: Wrapped XFI implementation that allows native XFI to be used as an ERC20 token

 ### Deployment